weilueluo/tsm4j/README.md

 ### More Examples
 For more examples see tsm4j/test.

-## About Older version
+## About the older version
-It was going to wrong direction, we should separate state machine with action.
+It was going in the wrong direction, we should separate state machine from action.

 ## Contributing